Woman pulled shotgun from trunk and shot 2 people, Toronto police allege

-Police say the incident occurred early Friday morning around 1 a.m. after the woman, who was driving, allegedly got into an altercation with another 21-year-old woman at the intersection of Shuter and George Streets.
+Police say the incident occurred early Friday morning after the woman, who was driving, allegedly got into an altercation with another 21-year-old woman at an intersection.

 It’s alleged she got out of her car, took a shotgun from the trunk and fired at the pedestrian, hitting the woman in the chest and also injuring a 69-year-old man who was cycling in the area, before driving away.